 George Tziralis was the only person prepared to offer brutally honest feedback.
 A week later we shut the whole thing down.

-I joined Marathon while it was raising the fund.
+I joined Marathon during fundraising.
 We took the time to leverage the tools at hand and map out the immense wealth of the broader global Greek community.

 A sprinter, and an event-driven investor, turning marathon runner, and joining venture capital.